igortupini/b2w-sw-front/README.md

 `npm start`

 ## How it works?
-Every time you load the page a`GET` request is sent API fetching the nº of planets available.
+Every time the page is loaded a`GET` request is sent API fetching the nº of planets available.
 Randomly 10 planets are picked and its details storaged inside an array.
-The card always display the first array item, which contains an object describing the planet details.
-When the **next** button is pushed, the item being displayed is removed from the array and the card component re-rendered on the screen, showing a new planet card.
+The card always display the first array item, which contains an object describing planet details.
+When **next** button is pressed, the item being displayed is removed from the array and the card component re-rendered on the screen, showing a new planet card.

-Only when one item is remaining in the array, the application fetch new planets from the API.
+Only when one item is remaining in the array, the application fetch new planets from API.